YSES 2

-YSES 2 is a young, Sun-like star in the constellation of Musca.
+YSES 2 is a young, Sun-like (K-type) star in the constellation of Musca.
 It is approximately 360 ly from Earth in the Scorpius-Centaurus Association.
 Its age is 14 million years.

-The star was believed to be orbited by the exoplanet YSES 2 b, a super-jovian gas giant with 6.3±1.6 times the mass of Jupiter that had an estimated separation of 114 AU.
-It was discovered through direct imaging by Bohn et al. in 2021, but in 2025 was determined to be a background star and not a planet.
+The star was believed to be orbited by the exoplanet YSES 2b, a supposed super-jovian gas giant with 6.3±1.6 times the mass of Jupiter that had an estimated separation of 114 AU.
+It was discovered through direct imaging by Bohn et al. in 2021, but in 2025 was determined to be a background red dwarf star and not a planet.